 Python and its sidekick R are the two most popular programming languages in the realm of data science.
 To experience this first hand, you will need to install Python and Jupyer on your computer first.
 In this tutorial, we will show you how to do that.
 Once you have learned how to install Python and Jupyter (through the Anaconda package), you will be able to go ahead and start coding, which of course, is something we will show you how to do in our next tutorials.

 So, let’s get right into the topic:

-How to Install Python and Jupyter?
+How to Install Python and Jupyter in Anaconda?

 There are different ways to install Python and Jupyter on your computer.
 But especially for new users, it is highly recommended to opt for Anaconda.
 It will install, not only Python but also the Jupyter Notebook App and many scientific computing and data science packages.

 You have to pick one of the three operating systems listed here – Windows, Mac, or Linux.
 Here, we will show you how to install Python (Anaconda) on Windows, but the procedure is identical if you are going to use the Mac or Linux version.

 Also, you must choose the best of the four provided options.